aradar46/aradar46.github.io/_posts/2024-11-25-Spanish-Chicken-Croquettes-Recipe.md

 title: Spanish Chicken Croquettes Recipe - Adrian Style
 date: 2024-11-25 14:02:13
 description:  cooking a dish from a random country challenge
-categories:  personal cooking
+categories:  personal
+tabs: true
 ---

-Cooking a dish from a random country challenge ended up being Chicken Croquettes.
+Cooking a dish from a random country [challenge](https://aradar.blog/blog/2024/Small-light-challanges/) ended up being Chicken Croquettes.
 I had never heard of this dish before, but I got a recipe from a Spanish friend, gave it a try, and it turned out to be super delicious!
 The following is the recipe polished by chatgpt.

 #### **Preparation Time**
 - **Chicken (traditional method):** 1 hour
 - **Dough resting:** 2 hours
 - **Frying:** 1 hour

 #### **Ingredients (Serves 2)**